Vijayalakshmimp/Module-3/Strings-Accept a string and remove the nth index value from the string.md

 # Module-3
-# 🧹 Strings-Remove Nth Index Character from a String
+# 🧹 Strings-Remove 3rd Index Character from a String

 ## 🎯 Aim
 To write a Python program that accepts a string and removes the character at a specified index.